Menu

 Added to that, there are a few other advantages to resomation:

-The debate on resomation in Belgium is yet to begin, director of the Antwerp crematorium states.
-His estimation, however, is that the process could start moving quite soon.
-Given that the legislation for the Flemish funeral world is reviewed within two or three years, the odds are that this new technique will be considered as well.
+The debate on resomation in Belgium has yet to begin, according to the director of the Antwerp crematorium.
+However, he estimates that the legislative process around resomation in Belgium could also proceed quickly, thanks in part to the precedent set by the Netherlands.
+As the funeral sector legislation in Flanders is likely to be revised within two or three years, he believes that this new technique will also be discussed.

 Resomatiecentrum Minessota